-All who accept their offer of admission should consider the length of their program, and what will be required for the whole term, how much it will cost them, potential loan debt, etc. Please plan ahead to make sure you have the resources to pay for the future years.
+All who accept their offer of admission should consider the length of their program, and what will be required for the whole term, how much it will cost them, potential loan debt, etc., to be sure they have a plan to pay for or finance the duration of their program(s).
+US students who plan on using federal loans should also be aware of their current debt in relationship to federal loan cumulative limits.
+The GSD is not able to compensate for students who do not qualify for loan options, based on loan availability, credit issues or personal reasons.

-Grant Amounts are based on Tuition, Standard Enrollment
+Grant Amounts are based on Tuition and Standard Enrollment